paulinepalma/MLM_final/Final_Project_markdown.md

     ##          cor
     ## -0.001994293

-No significant correlation L2 residuals (intercept items) and group
+There is no significant correlation between L2 residuals by item and Language Group.

-Relatedness of L2 prediction (context) and L2\_residuals (slope context participant)
+**Relatedness of L2 prediction (context) and L2\_residuals (slope context participant)**

 ``` r
 l2_mix <- merge(l2_residuals_rowname_p, PSYC746_final, by = "Subject")